-Brantley is a co-founder and CEO of Giving Docs.
+Brantley is a co-founder and President of Giving Docs.
 He is involved in all aspects of day-to-day operations, crafting the company culture, and maintaining relationships with Giving Docs' nonprofit partners.

 Brantley received his JD and a BFA in Economics from the University of Texas at Austin.
 He recognizes that people needing low-cost legal services in the US are extremely underserved.
 He is passionate about nonprofit fundraising and empowering people to take control of their legal identity.

 Dan Barasch is co-CEO at Giving Docs, where he leads strategy related to fundraising, operations, and business development.

 Having spent much of his career in the nonprofit sector, he brings 20+ years of experience at the intersection of technology and social good.
 He recently served as CEO at Stae, a technology company offering a modern data toolkit for local government.
 Previously, Dan co-founded and served as Executive Director of the Lowline, a non-profit focused on building the world’s first underground park using solar technology.
 He has held leadership roles at Google, PopTech, New York City government, UNICEF, the 9/11 Survivors’ Fund, and the World Affairs Council, where he co-produced the weekly National Public Radio show “It’s Your World.”
 He serves as President of the Board of Directors of the Purpose Foundation, and he is the author of Ruin and Redemption in Architecture, a book on abandoned spaces and adaptive re-use of abandoned spaces around the world.
 He lives in New York City with his partner and young son.